Abstinence-Only Sex Ed - Not

 80% of all people have intercourse at least once by the age of 20.
 Roughly 60% of teens in the US are sexually active.
 So information about how to prevent pregnancy and disease is crucial for young people.
 Having this information does no harm to people that aren't having sex and promoting abstinence can't be the only solution.

 The next time someone tells you that abstinence is the only way to be 100% safe from having an unintended pregnancy or an STD, ask them about self-masturbation.
-If they tell you that it's unhealthy or wrong, then you've got a pretty good idea that their programs are religious, not scientific based.
+If they tell you that it's unhealthy or wrong, then you've got a pretty good idea that their programs are religion, not scientific based.

 Abstinence only sex ed not as effective